 This year’s Holiday Gift Market committee is comprised of an exceptional group of women, who were challenged with reimaging the League’s signature fundraising event for the COIVD environment.
 “The decision to pivot to a virtual event was made with the best interest for the League and our local community in mind,” said Monica Kirkland, who serves as JLT Treasurer and oversees the Holiday Gift Market team.
 The call to transition to a virtual format was made in July, after months had already been spent planning a traditional Market.

 The committee has not shied away from the challenges.
 “As we’re saying this year, we’ll ‘gift through this together’, this year has tested our ingenuity and flexibility,” said Kristen Peebles.
 Kristen signed up to join the HGM committee in early spring as Analytics Coordinator, responsible for running the event surveys.
 But when the decision to go virtual was announced she redirected her time and skills to help build the Holiday Gift Market website.

 “This year has been perhaps the most challenging as the Holiday Gift Market is taking an entirely new virtual form,” said Danielle Tinsley, YEP Coordinator and multiyear HGM volunteer.
 “This year has also been exciting as it’s been an opportunity to help pioneer and be part of a team that may be setting a precedent for a virtual market place that hopefully becomes a fruitful addition to HGM when it returns to in person in the future.”

-You will be able to see the fruits of the HGM team’s labor starting on November 14th with the launch of the first ever virtual Holiday Gift Market.
+We saw the fruits of the HGM team’s labor starting on November 14th with the launch of the first-ever virtual Holiday Gift Market.
 Visit www.holidaygiftmarket.org to learn more.